aimeos/aimeos-docs/src/admin/graphql/basics.md

 # Include related resources

 To minimize the number of requests, the Aimeos GraphQL API can add related resources to the response.

+## Foreign domains

-For example, you can tell the server that it should not only return the list of products but also the attributes associated with these products.
+You can tell the server that it should not only return the list of products but also the attributes associated with these products.
 The GraphQL API uses the parameter "include" to specify the related resources:

 === "GraphQL"
     ```graphql